interaction-lab/modeling-pipeline/README.md

 ## Getting Started

 We recommend you use a virtual environment such as conda for managing dependencies.
 We recommend use of python==3.5+
- - install all dependencies by running the following in the mod :
+ - install all dependencies by running the following in the modeling-pipeline directory:

         `conda env create`

+Note: Known issues with windows install

 # Script Organization